Science Europe Privacy Notice

 We may share some of your personal information with other parties if it is necessary to provide you with the service that you have requested, or if we are required by law to do so.
 This may include sharing information with parties that are located outside of the EU.

-We will only share the information that is absolutely necessary to provide you with the requested service, and only if we have the necessary guarantees that these parties comply with privacy regulations that offer you the same level of protection as the General Data Protection Regulation does within the EU.
+We will only share the information that is absolutely necessary to provide you with the requested service, and only if we have the necessary guarantees that these parties comply with privacy regulations that offer you the same level of protection as the General Data Protection Regulation does within the EU (for example by signing a contract with them).

 We may share personal information about representatives from our Member Organisations within our network of members and stakeholders in the research policy sector, and vice versa, to promote and aid collaboration.
 We will only share the minimal amount of information that is necessary to achieve this.
 If you participate in any Science Europe operations or a governing body, we may publicly credit your participation through our website or in resulting outputs.

 If you attend one of our events, we may share some information about you with other attendants: your name and job title may appear on an overview of participants available during the event itself.
 If you participate in the event as a speaker, moderator, or have an otherwise designated role, your name and credentials may appear in a report of the event that can be made publicly available.
-Photos of events in which you might appear can also be publicly shared through the Science Europe website or through its Flickr account, if you have not objected to such use.
+Photos of events in which you might appear can also be publicly shared through the Science Europe website, or through its social media accounts (Twitter, LinkedIn, YouTube, Flickr), if you have not objected to such use.

 Where does Science Europe store my personal information?

-Personal information that you share with us or are collected by us through the website, via email, or any other services on the domains scienceeurope.org and scieur.org, as well as photos taken during Science Europe events are stored by selected third-party providers located within the European Union, the United States, and Switzerland.
-All selected service providers in the United States are certified under the US–EU Privacy Shield framework, while those in Switzerland comply with its national privacy legislation, which has been approved as meeting the requirements of the General Data Protection Regulation.
+Personal information that you share with us or are collected by us through the website, via email, or any other services on the domains scienceeurope.org and scieur.org, as well as photos taken and videos made during Science Europe events are stored by selected third-party providers located within the European Union, the United States, and Switzerland.

 If you want more information regarding international transfers of personal information, you can contact us at email@example.com.